unclekhalifa/portfolio/README.md

 I'm Tahir.
 Welcome to my profile!

 ### About me
-I'm a student from Japan who is particularly passionate about programming - especially in C#.
+I'm a student from Japan who is particularly passionate about programming - especially in Golang.

 ### Stats